rseng/opensource-heartbeat-action/README.md

 ## Getting Started

-If you have a custom set of users or organizations, you'll need to first generate a users.txt file (or a differently named file that you'll specify as the `users_file` for your action.
+If you have a custom set of users or organizations, you'll need to first generate a users.txt file (or a differently named file that you'll specify as the `users_file` for your action and/or an orgs.txt file (for the `orgs_file` to specify organizations to use).
 As an alternative, you can have this file generated or updated via the GitHub action first by specifying the `query` argument.
 For help building your query, it's recommended to try your search in the [GitHub Advanced](https://github.com/search/advanced) view.
 For example, to search users for the location being "Stanford" I might use the query `location%3AStanford`.

+To summarize, you'll need to:

+ 1. Add A GitHub workflow for your run, you can see examples in the [examples](examples) folder.
+ 2. Run the workflow as you have set up to generate the docs/ folder.
+ 3. Update the _config.yml in the docs folder to have the correct baseurl for your site.

+Once the docs folder is added to your repository via a pull request, it won't be generated again, so you are free to customize it as you like.

 ## Inputs